Oli-G33/Operating-Systems-Linux-Basics/README.md

 if [ "$choice" -eq 1 ]; then
     echo "Sorting by memory usage..."
-    # Print the header, then sort by memory (RSS) and print the processes
+    # Print the header, then sort by memory and print the processes
     echo "$processes" | sort -k4 -nr
 elif [ "$choice" -eq 2 ]; then
     echo "Sorting by CPU usage..."